sarxyz/template-grade-calculator-assignment/README.md

 # 1. Neptune's Dilemma
-In this assignment you will create a program that calculates your final grade based on the assignment and exam grades you receive in the CMPS 280 course.
+Tarter sauce!
+Everyone's favorite undersea monarch is losing his cockle shells!
+He needs a reliable way to generate his beloved Tritonacci Sequence.
+In this assignment you will create a program that generates whatever item in the sequence that he desires.
+Your solution should involve the use of recursion.
+You should provide a helper method with the following signature: your final grade based on the assignment and exam grades you receive in the CMPS 280 course.
 You will create one class named `GradeSimulator` according to the following instructions:

 1. One default constructor.
 2. One `public void` method named `addQuizOrAssignment(double myGrade, double maxGrade)` that expects two `double` arguments.
 The first representing the grade you receive in the assignment and the other representing maximum grade possible for that assignment.